First time placing a bet?

 When you go to place your bet the bookie will want to know the NUMBER of the horse rather than the name, the TIME of the race, the RACECOURSE (e.g. if you are betting over the phone or want to bet on a race at a course other than the one you are already at), and your STAKE which means how much you want to bet (note: most bookies ask for a minimum stake of £2).

-Betting ‘Each Way’ means you are staking money on a horse to win or to be ‘Placed’.
-The number of places varies between races and sometimes you can still win money even if your horse comes in fourth, it all depends on how many horses are running in the race.
+Betting Betting ‘Each Way’ means you are staking money, be it online or not (if you are interested in the former option you can check UFABET news), on a horse to win, or to be ‘Placed’ The number of places varies between races and sometimes you can still win money even if your horse comes in fourth, it all depends on how many horses are running in the race.

 Number of Runners / Type of Race